GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         is *on* but you can turn this off by setting it to *off*.

     **GMT_COMPATIBILITY**
-        Determines if this GMT version should be able to parse command-line options for a prior major release.
-Specify either 4 or 5.
-If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT 4 only syntax will result in errors [4].
+        Determines if the current GMT version should be able to parse command-line options for a prior major release.
+Specify the major release version number, e.g., 4-6.
+If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT 4 only syntax will result in errors [4]; likewise for 6: obsolete syntax from early GMT 5 will be considered errors.

     **GMT_DATA_SERVER**
         Address of the data directory on the remote server [The SOEST server].